micahflee/hacks-leaks-and-revelations/chapter-7/homework-7-3.md

-# Homework 7-3: List All Videos in BlueLeaks
+# Homework 7-3: List All the Videos in BlueLeaks

 You can find my solution for this homework assignment in [homework-7-3.py](./homework-7-3py).